 So sad, so fresh, the days that are no more.

-In the second stanza the speaker reveals that the pain he feels at this moment of recollection is as fresh as it was the moment he first experienced it.
+In the second stanza, the speaker reveals that the pain he feels at this moment of recollection is as fresh as it was the moment he first experienced it.
 Then, in the second line, he reveals why thinking about lost days causes him such pain.
-He claims that this memories “bring our friends up from the underworld.”
+He claims that these memories “bring our friends up from the underworld.”
 Here, it becomes apparent the speaker is thinking about people who have died before him.
 The wound feels fresh as the memory of their lives and deaths spring upon him.